 It is possible that for correct operation the service requires announcements to be played to the user and possibly even further data collection from the user.
-Often in-band signaling is used because all phones support it.
+Often in-band DTMF signaling is used because all phones (including modern mobile phones) support it.
 The service may for example ask the user to select among different alternatives and push a button on the phone indicating the selection.
 To implement the playing of announcements and data collection from in-band signaling, a Service Resource Function (terms like intelligent terminal etc are also used) is required.
-It may have an interface to voice circuits and it has an INAP interface for receiving instructions from the SCF and reporting its responses to the service logic.
+It has an interface to voice circuits and it has an INAP interface for receiving instructions from the SCF and reporting its responses to the service logic.

 In addition, IN has a Service Creation Environment for the purpose of programming logic for new services.
-IN also may have a Service Management Functions for the purpose of managing the services that are created by SCE or work within the IN framework.
+IN also may have a Service Management Function for the purpose of managing the services that are created by SCE or work within the IN framework.

-The advantage of IN compared to exchange based services is that services data can be maintained in a centralized place instead of the need to configure the data into numerous exchanges that are scattered around in a country.
+The advantage of IN compared to exchange based services is that services data can be maintained in a centralized place instead of the need to configure the data into numerous exchanges that are scattered around a country.

 Take for example the simple service of free phone.
 This service is very popular for example in the US.
 The idea is that a company that wishes to attract calls from customers provides advice to customers without cost to the potential customers.
-So, the callee has to pay for the call.
+So, not the caller, but rather the callee has to pay for the call.
 Without IN this service would require either configuring the free phone number in all local exchanges or signaling support from the terminating exchange of the callee to the originating exchange.
-At least the originating exchange would need to understand the signaling.
+At least the originating exchanges would need to understand the signaling.
 The transit exchanges would need to pass the additional signaling transparently.
 This is quite cumbersome if similar changes are required for each new service.

 When free phone is implemented using IN, let us assume that the LE provides the SSF function.
 In the SSF the call is triggered based on the free phone number to the SCF.
+This may be based just on the free phone "area code".
 The SCF may process the call differently during office hours and at night.
+The calls may be processed in several call centers while the SCF may be responsible for distributing the call to a particular call center.
 The SCF will instruct the LE not to charge the caller.
 Instead, it may create a CDR itself assigning the cost to the callee.

 What is typical of IN is that during service processing the SSF needs to maintain call state.
 To make this possible a Basic Call State Model (BCSM) is specified in IN.
-The purpose of BCSM is to decouple the state of the call from the state of the services logic.
+The purpose of BCSM is to de-couple the state of the call from the state of the services logic.
 The weakness of this idea lies in the fact that a telephone call is also a service.
 It is difficult to define a call model once and for all possible future services.